 REVIEW: Huawei P20 Pro

 Having spent the last two weeks with Huawei’s latest flagship, we’ve learnt a lot about their approach to photography, usability and overall functionality.
-Huawei are striving to become one of the top players in the flagship smartphones market and their using everything they’ve learnt over the years to push this device’s camera, software and AI capabilities to the limit.
+Huawei are striving to become one of the top players in the flagship smartphones market and they’re using everything they’ve learnt over the years to push this device’s camera, software and AI capabilities to the limit.
 Does it all come together in one, well-rounded package?
 Has this new handset the chops to go up against the likes of the iPhone X and Galaxy S9/S9+?
 Read on to find out in our review of the Huawei P20 Pro.

 The Huawei P20 Pro has a compact glass and metal body and feels extremely premium in the hand.
 With glass on both the front and back of the device, it’s undeniably a fingerprint magnet but that’s pretty much in line with the rest of 2018’s flagship phones.